Three major components of electrochemical energy storage

 - Does the energy storage major require chemistry

-- What s wrong with the major of energy storage science and engineering
+- What new energy storage projects are offered in the energy storage science and engineering major